VadymTkyi/HW-3/README.md

 **and D was added last, which item should pop() remove first?**
 #### D will be removed first since it will be on top of the stack
 ### Question 9 Give one real-world or software example where a Stack could be useful.
-#### Stack may be useful for browser back history, when you open new pages the "stack" is being created, each new page goes on top of the stack and when you want to go to the previous page stack will pop the most recent page and bring one that was beneath it, in addition to that popped page should not vanish but has to be stored in another stack that will allow to go forward or return to the page from which you went back.
+#### Stack may be useful for browser back history, when you open new pages the "stack" is being created, each new page goes on top of the stack and when you want to go to the previous page stack will pop the most recent page and return it to you, in addition to that popped page should not vanish but has to be stored in another stack that will allow to go forward or return to the page from which you went back.
 ### Question 10 What does FIFO mean?
 #### FIFO stands for First in First out
 ### Question 11 Why was 15 removed before 55?